codedthinking/bead.zip/docs/_guides/collaboration.md

 ## Working Together with bead

-When you save a bead, your teammates can open it and get exactly the same setup you had.
-No missing files, no version confusion, no "it works on my machine" problems.
+When you save a bead, your teammates can open it and get exactly the same files you saved, together with the code and _references_ to upstream inputs.
 They can run your analysis, modify it, and build on your work.

 ## Basic Collaboration Pattern